 Ideally, you’ll want to find other ways to save for retirement, too.
 Look into Roth IRAs and figure out how much you need to contribute to meet your retirement goals.

-Future-You will thank you.
+Future-you will thank you.
 Heartily.
 From a hammock.

-All right, got everything in order?
+Is everything in order?
 Amazing!